J.Lo's Vanguard Award Holds A Significant Meaning For The Latinx Community

-When you think about the MTV VMAs Micheal Jackson Video Vanguard Award, you usually think of the over-the-top pop culture moments that happen before the award is even handed over to the music artist being honored.
+When you think about the MTV VMAs Micheal Jackson Video Vanguard Award, you usually think of the over-the-top pop culture moments that happen before the award is even handed over to the music artist being honoured.
 I remember Rihanna receiving hers two years ago with a love profession from Drake, and Britney Spears getting a choreographed tribute (with a special appearance from Lady Gaga's male alter ego Jo Calderone) when being awarded hers in 2011.
-And while this year's recipient, Jennifer Lopez, gave us impressive dance moves and some GIF-worthy A-Rod moments, the honor held an even more significant meaning on a cultural level.
-I realized this when my mom called me asking in Spanish, "Did you see that Jennifer Lopez received that MTV award?"
+And while this year's recipient, Jennifer Lopez, gave us impressive dance moves and some GIF-worthy A-Rod moments, the honour held an even more significant meaning on a cultural level.
+I realised this when my mum called me asking in Spanish, "Did you see that Jennifer Lopez received that MTV award?"

 Advertisement